fiinix/fiinix.github.io/_posts/2014/november/2014-11-23-a-scary-hairy-beard-story.md

 	<img class="js-lazy-load" data-original="/assets/posts/2014/november/a-scary-hairy-beard-story/carlos-eriksson-beard-growing-progess-week-20.jpg" alt="The beard growth after 20 weeks.">
 	<figcaption>I sure hope it will even itself out one day.</figcaption>
 </figure>

+####Week 21 - Bring on the Wax

+The time has come, the moustache must be kempt in its unruly ways and only one can still the raging beast within.

+His name, is Percy.
+Percy Nobleman.

+Nah, I'm just kidding.
+I have no idea of the moustache wax from Percy Nobleman is *that good* but I hear good thing---does it still count as hearing when you read it online?---and I'm going to give it a try.

+The 'stache will be kempt.

+I'll let you know if Percy was up to the task.